TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acct-recover-csar.md

 />
 # Recover Deleted Storage Account
 ## **Recommended Steps**
-Click the button below to list the storage accounts where best effort recovery is possible.
+Select the button below to list the storage accounts where best effort recovery is possible.
 If a storage account doesn't show up on the list, then it can't be recovered anymore as it's purged.<br>

 **Note** : All conditions, prerequisites and disclaimer below apply to every recovery attempt.